 When a trans sister, January Marie Lapuz, is brutally murdered in her own home in New Westminster, BC, her community reacts and her friends and other trans women of colour come to share and voice their issues, concerns, and challenges.
 January was seen as a bright light in the lives of many.
 This is the story of January, a friend, a daughter, a person.
 This film will not only bring justice to January, but to all the women who have lost their lives.
 January had a beautiful soul, and now part of her soul rests in each and every one of us.

 BIOS OF THE DIRECTORS

-Alex Sangha is the Founder of Sher Vancouver.
-He has an MSc in Public Administration and Public Policy from the Department of Government from the London School of Economics and an Master of Social Work from Dalhousie University.
-Alex has worked as a social worker, instructor, clinician, and youth counsellor.
-Alex is the recipient of the Telus Legacy Award from the Vancouver Pride Society for Creating Safe Spaces.
+Alex is the Founder of Sher Vancouver.
+He is active in the community and cultural affairs.
+Alex has worked as a social worker, instructor, clinician, youth counsellor, and team leader.
+He has an MSc in Public Administration and Public Policy from the Department of Government from the London School of Economics and a Master of Social Work from Dalhousie University.
+Alex is the recipient of the Meritorious Service Medal from the Governor General of Canada.

 Velvet is widely known for her appearance on the wildly popular documentary series KINK.
 As a woman, she defines herself as a woman with a trans medical history.
 She is an advocate for transsexual rights, an activist for transgender rights, and a sensitivity facilitator with the City of Vancouver and Vancouver Police Department.
 She was a fetish service provider and educates folks on the good, the bad, and the ugly of the world of sex toys and adult therapeutical aids.
 She created the first Fetish Night in Vancouver which ran for 10 years.
 It’s her life as a fetishist and visual artist that led her to activism on sex, sexuality, and sexual health and healing.